jdossgollin/2018-robust-adaptation-cyclical-risk/report-earths-future/reviewer-response.md

 67: perhaps a good place to define length of long-term short.
 Is this the interannual to multidecadal described in the abstract or the one-year term of a financial contract (line 59)?

 > This is an important question, as we are certainly a bit vague here.
-The points are clearest in the limits of prediction at time scales less than one year or greater than a century; most real-world centuries are in between.
+The points are clearest in the limits of prediction at time scales less than one year or greater than a century; most real-world projects are in between.
 To add some clarity, we have added another sentence with an example.
 This sentence reads "For example, the action that New York City can take today which best protects against uncertain hurricane risks over the 21st century could potentially be to purchase insurance and defer more permanent allocation of capital until some uncertainties are resolved."
 We hope that our wording does not imply that we have performed any analysis for New York City.

 90-91: Phrasing is a bit obtuse.